-Level 9-1 (5 points), the only level described in the standard, is met.
+Level 9-1, the only level described in the standard, is met and credited with 5 points.
 At this level, work is typically in an office setting involving everyday risks or discomforts.
 The appellant works in a comparable office setting in performing budget duties.